aughey/V1EngineeringInc-Docs/docs/lowrider/index.md

 Buy a set here, [V1 Shop](https://shop.v1engineering.com/collections/lowrider-parts/products/lowrider-v3-printed-parts).

 Or print your own.
-No supoprts needed, keep the default orientation.
+No supports needed, keep the default orientation.
+Really, don't print with supports or you will have a really bad time.
 PLA is recommended for ultimate rigidity, other filaments should be evaluated for rigidity.
 2-3 walls rectilinear infill.
 Thicker layers since these are large parts, no more than 80% nozzle diameter to keep overhangs working.